the-t-in-rtf/fluid-json-schema/docs/fss.md

-# GPII Schema System
+# Fluid Schema System

 ## Introduction

 [JSON](http://json.org) is a way of representing a subset of Javascript objects in a way that can be serialised for storage and transmission.
-It is used extensively within the GPII, for example, most API requests involve a JSON payload for both the request and response.
+Among other things, it is useful in enforcing API contracts by verifying user input against a schema.

 JSON itself only introduces rudimentary practical constraints on what can be entered.
 We need a way of constraining what can be entered, of describing what is allowed (and not allowed) in a JSON payload.

 The emerging [JSON Schema draft standard](http://json-schema.org) provides a reasonable starting point.
-The GPII Schema System (GSS) is based on the underlying JSON Schema language, and:
+The Fluid Schema System (FSS) is based on the underlying JSON Schema language, and:

 1. Allows us to validate configuration options and user input.
-2. Better integrates with Fluid components as used extensively throughout the GPII.
+2. Better integrates with Fluid components as used extensively throughout the fluid.
-3. Adds UI hints that can be used when generating user interfaces based on a GSS schema, as is done within the PPT.
+3. Adds UI hints that can be used when generating user interfaces based on an FSS schema, as is done within the PPT.
 4. Adds the ability to customise validation error messages.
 5. Allows internationalisation of both UI hints and validation error messages.

-The GSS consists of:
+The FSS consists of:

-1. A GSS "metaschema", which describes in JSON Schema format the rules that can be used to define a GSS Schema (see below).
+1. An FSS "metaschema", which describes in JSON Schema format the rules that can be used to define an FSS Schema (see below).
-2. A validator which can validate arbitrary JSON payloads against a GSS schema.
+2. A validator which can validate arbitrary JSON payloads against an FSS schema.
-3. Base Fluid component grades that validate component options against a GSS schema on startup.
+3. Base Fluid component grades that validate component options against an FSS schema on startup.
-4. Base Fluid component grades that validate model changes against a GSS schema in real time.
+4. Base Fluid component grades that validate model changes against an FSS schema in real time.

-## GSS Schemas
+## FSS Schemas

 For a good background on the underlying language, check out [this guide from the Space Telescope Science Institute](https://spacetelescope.github.io/understanding-json-schema/)

-GSS Schemas are very similar to JSON Schemas, but not entirely identical.
+FSS Schemas are very similar to JSON Schemas, but not entirely identical.
 Notably:

 1. The `required` attribute is a property of the element which is required, rather than a property of the object that contains the required element.
-2. The `$ref` attribute used to create advanced JSON Schemas is not supported within a GSS Schema.
+2. The `$ref` attribute used to create advanced JSON Schemas is not supported within an FSS Schema.
-3. GSS Schemas add an `enumLabels` element, which is used to provide labels for `enum` fields.
+3. FSS Schemas add an `enumLabels` element, which is used to provide labels for `enum` fields.
-4. GSS Schemas add an `errors` element, which can be use to customise validation errors.
+4. FSS Schemas add an `errors` element, which can be use to customise validation errors.
-5. GSS Schemas add a `hint` element, which can be used to provide instructions when generating UIs based on a GSS Schema.
+5. FSS Schemas add a `hint` element, which can be used to provide instructions when generating UIs based on an FSS Schema.

 ### The `required` field.